HouzuoGuo/laitos/doc/Component list.md

 [Configuration and usage](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-toolbox-features-form)

 ### Web service - program health report
-Gather program environment information and conduct a comprehensive program health check, the results are presented in this report.
+Gather program information and conduct a comprehensive program health check, the results are presented in a text report.

 [Configuration and usage](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-health-report)

 ### Web service - simple proxy
-The basic proxy let the web server download web pages for your browser.
+A basic proxy downloads web pages for your on server-side.
 It however does not provide additional security or anonymity.

 [Configuration and usage](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-simple-proxy)

 ### Web service - browser-in-browser
 The browser renders web sites on the server and sends back screenshots, enabling you to browse modern Internet using nostalgic technologies such as IE 5 on Windows 98.

 [Configuration and usage](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-browser-in-browser)

 ### Web service - Twilio telephone/SMS hook
 Triggered by Twilio (communication APIs for SMS, voice, and more), the web hooks enable access to all toolbox features via ordinary telephone, SMS, and even satellite terminals.

 [Configuration and usage](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-telephone-and-SMS-hook-with-Twilio)